Welfare of cats: the need for a suitable diet

 - provide your cat with clean fresh drinking water at all times

 - make sure your cat eats a well balanced diet suitable for its individual needs

 - take advice from your vet or other suitably qualified cat care specialist if you are uncertain of the diet your cat needs

-- read, and be guided by, the feeding instructions relating to any cat foods you buy - adjust how much you feed your cat to make sure it does not become underweight or overweight
+- read, and be guided by, the feeding instructions on any cat foods you buy - adjust how much you feed your cat to make sure it does not become underweight or overweight

 - note that some cat foods may contain additives, colourants or soya which can cause allergies or other ailments

-- feed your cat every day, preferably splitting the daily ration into several small meals throughout the day, unless advised otherwise by your vet
+- feed your cat every day, preferably splitting the daily ration into several small meals throughout the day, unless advised differently by your vet

 - allow your cat to eat its meals without being disturbed

 - any changes to your cat’s diet should be made gradually